CrowdStrike: Pandemic didn’t slow targeted cyberattacks by criminals and nation-states

 For security teams operating in today’s environment, visibility and speed are critical for blocking attackers that have the capability and intent to steal data and disrupt operations.
 Security teams must understand that it is their responsibility to secure their cloud environments, just as they would on-premises systems.
 They must establish consistent visibility for all environments and proactively address potential vulnerabilities before they can be leveraged by attackers, CrowdStrike said.

 Organizations must consider multifactor authentication (MFA) on all public-facing employee services and portals as mandatory.
-In addition to MFA, a robust privilege access management process will limit the damage adversaries can do if they get in and reduce the likelihood of
+In addition to MFA, a robust privilege access management process will limit the damage adversaries can do if they get in and reduce the likelihood of lateral movement.

-And CrowdStrike said “Zero Trust” solutions should be implemented to compartmentalize and restrict data access, thus reducing the potential damages from unauthorized access to sensitive information.
+And CrowdStrike said “zero trust” solutions should be implemented to compartmentalize and restrict data access, thus reducing the potential damages from unauthorized access to sensitive information.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: